apolonskiy/js-for-qa-24-01-22/lesson-3/excercise.md

+1. Create object "post" which should contain
+title: string
-1. Create object "post" which should contain title body author views comment which contain information about the authot first and last name and comment body isLive
+comment which contain information about the authot first and last name and comment body isLive : boolean
 someFunction: result of calling console.log()

 const post = {